 Pin 13 and P, the two left most pins on the header, are added for add features to the user port.
-One of the intended usages of these two pins is the generation of the "9 V" on the user port extension board.
+One of the intended usages of these two pins is the generation of the "9 V~" on the user port extension board.

-There is one other use in a special firmware version at the moment of pin 13 and P, which is the control of a LED Strip.
+There is one other use of pin 13 and P, which is the control of a LED Strip.
 In this case, pin 13 the LED Clock and pin P is the LED Data, assuming a LED strip that is based on APA102C.